-This statement should be used to justify the resources required to undertake the research project, and to confirm the feasibility of the proposed activity within the requested budget.
+This statement should be used to justify the resources required to undertake the research project.
 Explain why the indicated resources are needed, taking account of the nature and complexity of the research proposed.

 Proposals which include co-investigators from third sector organisations that are deemed not to engage in economic activity must provide evidence of this status within the Justification of Resources statement.